-You should review the guidelines from the Information Commissioners Office (ICO) to understand what it means for your and your business.
+With the new guidelines fast approaching, you should review the guidelines from the Information Commissioners Office (ICO) to understand what it means for your and your business.
 This will enable you to identify your requirements and take the necessary steps towards achieving compliance, such as reviewing any communications strategies.

 Who does GDPR apply to?

 The GDPR definitions are broadly the same as under the Data Protection Act (DPA).
 If you’re currently subject to the DPA, it’s likely that you’ll also be subject to GDPR guidelines.
 GDPR impacts everyone who collects and processes personal data on individuals within the EU.

 For full information on the GDPR requirements please read the ICO guidelines.
 We’ve detailed below a few of the key areas that are changing: